-Faculty in Theoretical and Applied Linguistics will choose 4 questions from the following 6 categories; multiple questions can come from one category.
+Faculty in Theoretical and Applied Linguistics will choose 4 questions from the following 5 categories; multiple questions can come from one category.

-- 1. A question directed to Phonetics and Phonology. - 2.
-A question directed to Syntax and Semantics. - 3.
-A question directed either to the History of the Language, Sociolinguistics, or Discourse/Pragmatics. (i.e. Diachronic or Synchronic Variation) - 4.
-A question directed to Second Language Acquisition (Theory and/or Research). - 5.
-A question directed to Teaching Methodology and Practice.
-This question might focus on any of the following: FLES, middle school, high school, or college language teaching. - 6.
-There will be a question directed to a specific case study involving the application of theory to practice.
+1. A question directed to Phonetics and Phonology.

+2. A question directed to Syntax and Semantics.

+3. A question directed either to the History of the Language, Sociolinguistics, or Discourse/Pragmatics. (i.e. Diachronic or Synchronic Variation)

+4. A question directed to Second Language Acquisition (Theory and/or Research).

+5. A question directed to teaching methodology and the application of theory to practice related to FLES, middle school, high school, or college language teaching.